-We have audited the special purpose financial statements of the governmental activities and major fund of The Lincoln-Marti Charter Schools, Inc. (Charter High School of the Americas) (the "School"), (a component unit of the School Board of Miami-Dade County), as of and for the fiscal years ended June 30, 2015, and have issued our report thereon dated August 27, 2015.
+We have audited the special purpose financial statements of the governmental activities and major fund of The Lincoln-Marti Charter Schools, Inc. (International Campus Charter School) (the "School"), (a component unit of the School Board of Miami-Dade County), as of and for the fiscal year ended June 30, 2015, and have issued our report thereon dated August 27, 2015.